Generic Name: canakinumab

 USE IN SPECIFIC POPULATIONS

-Embryofetal developmental toxicity studies were performed in marmoset monkeys and mice.
-Pregnant marmoset monkeys were administered canakinumab subcutaneously twice-weekly at doses of 15, 50, or 150 mg/kg (representing 11- to 110-fold the human dose based on a plasma AUC comparison at the MRHD) from gestation days 25 to 109 which revealed no evidence of embryotoxicity or fetal malformations.
+In embryo-fetal development studies, pregnant marmoset monkeys received canakinumab from gestation days 25 to 140 at doses that produced exposures approximately 11 times that achieved with MRHD and greater (on a plasma AUC basis with maternal subcutaneous doses of 15, 50, or 150 mg/kg twice weekly).
+Ilaris did not elicit any evidence of embryotoxicity or fetal malformations.
 There were increases in the incidence of incomplete ossification of the terminal caudal vertebra and misaligned and/or bipartite vertebra in fetuses at all dose levels when compared to concurrent controls suggestive of delay in skeletal development in the marmoset.
-Since canakinumab does not cross-react with mouse or rat IL-1, pregnant mice were subcutaneously administered a murine analog of canakinumab at doses of 15, 50, or 150 mg/kg on gestation days 6, 11, and 17.
+Since Ilaris does not cross-react with mouse or rat IL-1β, pregnant mice were subcutaneously administered a murine analog of Ilaris at doses of 15, 50, or 150 mg/kg during the period of organogenesis on gestation days 6, 11, and 17.
 The incidence of incomplete ossification of the parietal and frontal skull bones of fetuses was increased in a dose-dependent manner at all dose levels tested.

 The safety and efficacy of Ilaris in SJIA patients under 2 years of age have not been established [see Pharmacokinetics (12.3)].